Nasreen Mohamedi: Life and career

 Born in 1937 in Karachi, India, in what became western Pakistan some ten years after her birth, Mohamedi lived, even from her early years, a cosmopolitan life.
 She was born into the elite Tyabji family, a Suleymani Bohra family She was one of eight children.
 Her mother died when she was very young.
 Her father owned a photographic equipment shop in Bahrain, among other business ventures.
 Her family moved to Mumbai in 1944, and later Mohamedi attended St. Martin's School of the Arts, in London, from 1954 to 1957.
 After living briefly with her family in Bahrain, Mohamedi studied on a scholarship in Paris from 1961 to 1963, where she also worked at a printmaking atelier, and on her return to India, joined the Bhulabhai Desai Institute for the Arts in Mumbai.
 Here she met other artists working at the time, including V.S.
 Gaitonde, M.F.
 Husain and Tyeb Mehta.
 Sometime after she joined the Bhulabhai Desai Institute, her first solo exhibition was hosted at Gallery 59.
 It was in Mumbai where she met abstractionist Jeram Patel, who went on to become her friend and colleague, while Gaitonde served as her mentor.

 She settled in Baroda in 1972, where she taught Fine Art at Maharaja Sayajirao University, and would continue teaching until her death in 1990.
 She also travelled abroad extensively, spending time in Kuwait, Bahrain, Japan, the United States of America, Turkey, and Iran over the course of her life.
 Travel provided an essential source of inspiration for Mohamedi, who photographed and kept diaries throughout her life.
 Not only was she influenced by the deserts, Islamic architecture, and Zen aesthetics that she was exposed to during her travels, but, as Susette Min notes, "Mohamedi was deeply and intensely aware, as indicated in her photographs and journal entries, of herself and her body moving in time."
-During the last decade of her life, Mohamedi's motor functions gradually deteriorated as she was challenged with a rare neurological disorder similar to Parkinson's disease, called Huntington's Chorea; she was able, however, to retain control of her drawing hand, and continued to create the precise, meticulous work she became known for, until her death in 1990 in Kihim, India at age at age 53.
+During the last decade of her life, Mohamedi's motor functions gradually deteriorated due to Huntington's Chorea; she was able, however, to retain control of her drawing hand, and continued to create until her death in 1990 in Kihim, India at age at age 53.